 Though we are open to the best thinking and models anywhere that might be applied to the challenges we face in New Jersey, our focus is on funding organizations based here, as well as projects with a direct and substantial impact on this state.

-In order to be eligible for funding, an organization must:
+To be eligible for funding, an organization must:

 - Be a 501(c)(3) organization that makes its home in or has a significant impact on New Jersey;